-Releasing your body with the good old roller is nothing new and I would like to show you my take on roller releases.
+Releasing your body with the good old roller is nothing new, but I would like to show you my take on roller releases.

-Physiotherapists, Sports Trainers, Exercise Physiologists and alike have been teaching their clients to use this fabulous tool for years and for many of our clients here at Infusion, jumping on the floor with the roller to release tension is part of their daily routine.
+Physiotherapists, sports trainers, exercise physiologists and alike have been teaching their clients to use this fabulous tool for years and for many of our clients here at Infusion, jumping on the floor with a roller to release tension is part of their daily routine.

 So if you already use one, think about what you are actually doing…